Skip to content

 Secure Your Wallet

-Your cryptocurrency is only as secure as your wallet:
+Your cryptocurrency is only as secure as your crypto wallet:

 Pro tip: Write down your seed phrase on paper and store it in multiple secure locations.
 Never store it digitally.